kaleidotech/elixir-mix-contrib/README.md

-# Mix Contrib - Ruby like dependency management for Elixir
+# Ruby like dependency management for Elixir

 ## Why?
 Because we love Ruby and the way bundle adds / removes dependencies and we wanted to have the same for our Elixir projects.
 This package contains 2 mix functionalities, __mix deps.add__ and __mix deps.rm__.
 This allows for easy dependency management.